-So, a healthier diet and lifestyle can not only help you treat diabetes better and prevent complications, but if implemented early in people at risk, can avoid the development of diabetes.
+So, a healthier diet and lifestyle can not only help you treat diabetes better and prevent complications but if implemented early in people at risk, can avoid the development of diabetes.

 It seems not simple for many to integrate diet changes, but it is also not impossible.
 I did it when I thought I couldn’t and ended up losing 10 kg and sustain it for 3 years already (at the time of writing this article); definitively improving my body shape and composition, but importantly minimising my risk for metabolic chronic illness like type 2 diabetes and enhancing my possibilities of living longer and better.
-I am not only the doctor who knows what to advise, but the doctor who walks the talk.
+I am not only the doctor who knows what to advise but the doctor who walks the talk.

-In my clinic, we are proud to help patients to include sustainable and doable changes in their diet; impacting significantly their condition, because he provide the right advice, support and strategies…strategies that anyone can do…as long as…decide to do an active change and have the commitment to introduce new changes in their diet and lifestyle.
+In my clinic, we are proud to help patients to include sustainable and doable changes in their diet; impacting significantly their condition, because he provides the right advice, support and strategies…strategies that anyone can do…as long as…decide to do an active change and have the commitment to introduce new changes in their diet and lifestyle.

-OK, let’s discuss some tips (not all of them on diet) I have for you to manage your diabetes better or your overall health when you have diabetes; with special focus on type 2 diabetes.
+OK, let’s discuss some tips (not all of them on diet) I have for you to manage your diabetes better or your overall health when you have diabetes; with a special focus on type 2 diabetes.